top of page

 • Bring at least one bottle of sunscreen along for the journey and reapply a few times a day

-• Wear sunglasses and hats as often as possible (consider getting glasses and hats with straps)
+• Wear sunglasses and hats as often as possible (consider getting glasses and hats with straps); wear light-colored clothing

 • Shower at night, rather than in the morning (this will keep you nice and cool for bed)